 - Learn about the use of the various tools and yarn.

-- Understand basic garment/bag/toy construction (depending on your project selection)
+- Understand basic garment / bag /accessory construction (depending on your project selection).

 7. What do I need to bring along for my first session?

-A fresh mind.
-A I-can-do-it attitude.
-Please do not arrange your first lesson at the end of the week as your brain may be too tired to absorb any new concepts or techniques.
+Please do not arrange your first lesson at the end of a work-day as your brain may be too tired to absorb any new concepts or techniques.
 This becomes counter-productive.

-If you have some patterns that you like, please bring them along as well.
+If you have some patterns that you like, please bring them along during the preview as well.

 8. Can I bring my own yarns and needles for the lessons?

-If you own some knitting needles, you are welcome to bring them along but we'll assist you with the selection of yarns for purchase appropriate for your project from our collection.
+If you own some knitting needles, you are welcome to bring them along but you are required to purchase project yarn materials from us.

 9. Will I be able to start my garment in the first session?

-For those wanting to work on a custom-fit garment, my recommendation is that you have 2 x 2hr private 1-1 format sessions (i.e. 4hour slots) if you wish to cast on and start your garment on your first visit.
-The second 2hr block will be spent on working out the gauge, doing measurements and casting on!
+For those wanting to work on a custom-fit garment, my recommendation is that you have book a 4 hr session for your first lesson if you wish to cast on and start your garment during your first visit.

 [We're referring to custom-fitting adult size garments here.]